 For the reasons set forth for the Original Project on pages IV.C-92 through IV.C-93 of the Draft EIR, which are equally applicable to Alternative 8, impacts related to archaeological resources qualifying as historical resources or unique archaeological resources under CEQA are in most cases site-specific because they occur on a project level as a result of a project's ground disturbance activities during construction and, as such, are assessed on a project-by-project basis.
-Since Alternative 8 would be required to implement Mitigation Measures CUL-MM-3 through CUL-MM-5 to reduce impacts to archeological resources to a less-than-significant level and since the related projects would be required to comply with applicable regulations and standard City mitigation measures regarding discovery of archaeological resources, Alternative 8's contribution to cumulative impacts related to archaeological resources would not be cumulatively considerable and cumulative impacts on archaeological resources would be less than significant and similar to the Original Project.
+Since Alternative 8 would be required to implement Mitigation Measures CUL-MM-3 through CUL-MM-5 to reduce impacts to archeological resources to a less-than-significant level and since the related projects would be required to comply with applicable regulations and standard City mitigation measures regarding discovery of archaeological resources, Alternative 8's contribution to cumulative impacts related to archaeological resources would be less than significant and similar to the Original Project.